 Still, letting sleepwalkers go about their merry, zombie-like way can pose a danger to them and others.
 To keep everyone safe, experts recommend gently turning a sleepwalker around and helping them get back to their bed.
 If they resists, stay with them to make sure they steers clear of harmful objects or situations.
 And if you have to wake them up, do it by making a loud noise instead of shaking or touching them.

 Though regular sleepwalking can pose health risks, doctors say that more often, it’s a harmless condition that tends to go away on its own.
 Still, there are plenty of things that you can do to lower the chances that you or a family member end up sleepwalking in the future:

 - Get enough sleep.
 Fatigue can lead to sleepwalking.
 Make sure you’re getting enough shuteye so that you don’t feel tired during the day.

 - Establish a relaxing bedtime routine.
-Whether it’s meditation, a soothing bath, or quietly reading a book, finding time to unwind can reduce sleepwalk-triggering stress.
+Whether it’s stretching, a soothing bath, or quietly reading a book, finding time to unwind can reduce sleepwalk-triggering stress.